-This article provides a detailed response to: What is the purpose of Corporate Social Responsibility (CSR)?
-For a comprehensive understanding of Corporate Social Responsibility, we also include relevant case studies for further reading and links to Corporate Social Responsibility best practice resources.
+This article provides a detailed response to: What Is the Purpose of Corporate Social Responsibility (CSR)?
+[Explained] For a comprehensive understanding of Corporate Social Responsibility, we also include relevant case studies for further reading and links to Corporate Social Responsibility templates.

 TABLE OF CONTENTS

-Overview The Strategic Framework of CSR Real-World Examples of Effective CSR Best Practices in Corporate Social Responsibility Corporate Social Responsibility Case Studies Related Questions
+Overview The Strategic Framework of CSR Real-World Examples of Effective CSR Corporate Social Responsibility Templates Corporate Social Responsibility Case Studies Related Questions

 All Recommended Topics